connected-world-services/metalsmith-simple-search/README.md

         // Options for matching files.
 See minimatch for more information.
         matchOptions: {},

-        // If true, do not add "simple-search.min.js" to the output files.
+        // If true, do not write the `destinationJs` to the output files.
         // When switching this on, make sure the "simple-search.min.js" file
         // is somehow included in your build.
         skipSearchJs: false,